 Rules of Procedure

-Robert's Rules of Order, latest revised edition, shall govern all meetings of the Board, except where such rules of order are superseded by the Bylaws of the Board or applicable statutes or regulations.
+Robert’s Rules of Order, latest revised edition, shall govern all meetings of the Board, except where such rules of order are superseded by these Bylaws, Board Policies, or applicable statutes or regulations.